MMagg-dev/Checklist_tracker_guide_AC_Valhalla/README.md

 * Mystery - Animus Anomalies, Cairn stones, Daughters Of Lerion, Fly Agaric puzzles (with solutions), Flyting challenges (with answers), Legendary Animals, Lost Drengrs, Offering Altars (with the offerings required), Standing Stones, Treasures Of Britain, and World Events (with short walkthroughs)
 * Artifacts - Cursed Symbols, Flying Papers, Rigsogur Fragments, Roman Artifacts (with short walkthroughs), and Treasure Hoard Maps (with solutions)
 * Other location activities - Raid locations, Orlog players, and highpoints
-* Gear - Armor sets, Bearded Axes, Daggers, Dane Axes, Flails, Great Swords, Hammers, Spears, Hunter Bows, Light Bows, Predator Bows, Heavy Shields, Light Shields, Raven skins, Horse skins, and Ship cosmetic sets.
+* Gear - Armor sets, Bearded Axes, Daggers, Dane Axes, Flails, Great Swords, Hammers, Spears, Hunter Bows, Light Bows, Predator Bows, Heavy Shields, and Light Shields.
 This also includes how to get each item (including all pieces of armor sets).
 * Order of the Ancients - All members of the Order of the Ancients including their names, locations, and clues to finding them.
 This information will be hidden by default to avoid spoilers.
 You can tweak the spoilers in settings.
 * Achievements and Uplay Challenges - All achievements and Uplay Challenges in the game.
 This also includes the easiest ways to earn certain achievements.
 You can disable/enable achievements and Uplay Challenges in the settings.
 * Fishes - Names and locations, and best fishing spots to catch all the fishes found in the game.